-At the November 16, 2032 and December 12, 2023 meetings, and throughout the year, the Board received and reviewed detailed performance information for the Fund.
+At the November 21, 2024 and December 10, 2024 meetings, and throughout the year, the Board received and reviewed detailed performance information for the Fund.
 As part of this review, the Trustees considered the composition of the peer category, selection criteria and the reputation of Broadridge, who prepared the peer category analysis.
 The Board reviewed and discussed, with both BBH and Broadridge, the report's findings and discussed the positioning of the Fund relative to its peer category.
-The Board considered short-term and long-term investment performance for the Fund over various periods of time as compared to a selection of peer funds, noting the Fund's below average performance as compared to its peer category for the 1- and 2-year periods and average performance in the 3-, 4-, 5- and 10-year periods.
+The Board considered short-term and long-term investment performance for the Fund over various periods of time as compared to a selection of peer funds, noting the Fund's below average performance as compared to its peer category for each of the 1-, 2-, 3-, 4-, 5- and 10-year periods.
 In evaluating the performance of the Fund, the Board considered risk expectations for the Fund in light of relevant regulatory and market factors and in the context of Fund expenses and the Investment Adviser's profitability.